iamtimsmith/netlify-portfolio_v2/src/posts/this-state-how-to-use-state-in-react/index.md

 ## Conclusion

-Working with state is an essential skill to have in react.
+Working with state is an essential skill to have in react js.
 It makes our lives as developers easier and more managable without overcomplicating things.
 It also makes it possible to have extremely dynamic and fluid user experiences quickly.

 In this post, we talked about what state is, how to create state, how to change state, and how to manipulate state from a child component.
 This should be enough information for us to control the data within our components in most cases.
 Now go forth and build cool stuff!